 Two sides of the same coin

-Landlords are responsible for managing a property, leasing it, performing basic maintenance tasks and maintain tenant relationships.
+Landlords are responsible for managing property, leasing it, performing basic maintenance tasks and maintain tenant relationships.
 Living life as a landlord is far from easy, and ‘being a landlord,’ is often a full-time job.
 Landlords do everything from fixing toilets to depositing rent checks at the bank.

-Real estate investors focus on the financials.
+Real estate investors focus on financials.
 Rather than spreading themselves thin by performing the day-to-day tasks associated with property management, real estate investors instead strategically expand their investment portfolios.
 They emphasize the fiscal benefits of property ownership.